nakatamaho/gmpxx_mkII/README.md

 ## Contributing

 Contributions to the gmpxx_mkII.h are welcome.
 Please submit pull requests or open issues to suggest improvements or report bugs.

-## License

-This project is licensed under the 2-clause BSD License.

 ## History